 Pending completion of all milestones and course requirements, first year PhD students will receive an MA degree upon the conclusion of the first year in the program.
-An Application for Degree form must be filed online, accessed through Caesar, by Friday April 22, 2022.
-A Master's Degree Completion form must be filed by Friday May 13, 2022.
-The MA degree is ONLY available to doctoral students as requirements are completed during the first year of coursework.
+An application for degree form must be filed online, accessed through Caesar, by Friday, February 7, 2025.
+A Master's completion form must be filed by Friday, May 16, 2025.
+The MA degree is only available to doctoral students as requirements are completed during the first year of coursework.
 It cannot be retroactively attained beyond the first-year timeline.